Guide for Sew-in with Lace Frontal Closure

 However, for inches between ten and eighteen, two bundles can suffice.
 Anything above that and up to twenty-four inches, three bundles can suffice.

 Using lace frontal closures in a sew-in is trendy, and you have to be a part of the trend.
-You will look better, more realistic, and natural with the lace frontal closures.
+You will look better, more realistic, and natural with them.
 Human hair needs a lot of care but can also provide a lot in return.